Yandex Cloud

 • Platform, host type, and host class.

-The host class defines the technical characteristics of virtual machines that OpenSearch nodes are deployed on.
+The host class defines the specifications of virtual machines OpenSearch nodes will be deployed on.
 All available options are listed under Host classes.

 • Disk size.